To be nice is not to be naive — it is to be free from the control of vice

 Some people say, “If you are nice, you will be exploited by others.”

 They equate being nice with being naive, with the starry-eyed belief that everyone is good and kind and trustworthy.
-It’s a sad truth of the real world that the naive are headed for a big shock.
+The naive are headed for a big shock.

 If we want to survive in the rough-and-tumble of life, we can’t be naive.
 But we can still be nice.
-Being nice means that we aren’t controlled by vice; that we aren’t driven by envy, greed, anger etc in our dealings with others; that we are cultured and courteous toward others even while sticking to our responsibilities.
+Being nice means that we aren’t controlled by vice; that we aren’t driven by envy, greed, anger etc in our dealings with others; that we are courteous toward others even while sticking to our principles and purposes.
 Pertinently, the Bhagavad-gita (16.02) states that the godly are gentle and are averse to faultfinding — they are nice in the sense that they aren’t harsh or hypercritical.

 Ultimately, the difference between being nice and being naive boils down to adherence to dharma.
-We all have roles to play and duties to do.
-While doing these, we strive to be as gentlemanly as possible.
+Dharma centers on the roles we play and the duties we do.
+While doing the right thing, we can strive to be polite and gentle.
 But if someone stops us from doing our dharma, then we need to take a firm stand, even if that doesn’t look nice.

 Thus, being nice doesn’t mean being naive — it means being firmly devoted to virtue without becoming dominated by vice.